corkili/invoice_idea/web/WEB-INF/vendors/fastclick/README.md

 ## Tests ##

 There are no automated tests.
-The files in `tests/` are manual reduced OCR cases.
-We've had a think about how best to OCR these cases, but they tend to be very browser/device specific and sometimes subjective which means it's not so trivial to OCR.
+The files in `tests/` are manual reduced test cases.
+We've had a think about how best to test these cases, but they tend to be very browser/device specific and sometimes subjective which means it's not so trivial to test.

 ## Credits and collaboration ##